-Objective: Acquire, rehabilitate and purchase affordability covenants on ten market rate rental units within the first three years of the Housing Element to qualify for

-RHNA credit.

-Agency/Department: Community Development Department/Housing and Economic Development the status of purchasing affordability covenants no later than July 1, 2025, and to the extent an agreement is not in place, amend the Housing Element as necessary to identify additional sites.
+Objective: Acquire, rehabilitate and purchase affordability covenants on ten market rate rental units within the first three years of the Housing Element to qualify for RHNA credit.
+Agency/Department: Community Development Department/Housing and Economic Development Division Funding Sources: HOME; Low and Moderate Income Housing Asset Fund Time Frame: By October 2024, enter into a legally enforceable agreement.
+Report to HCD on the status of purchasing affordability covenants no later than July 1, 2025, and to the extent an agreement is not in place, amend the Housing Element as necessary to identify additional sites.